Bigc7292/eva_eva/docs/VAPI_DOCUMENTATIONS_STEPS_KNOWLEDGE.md

 VAPI seems well-suited for your application, enabling bulk call handling, call logging, transcription, summarization, and audio storage through its API and Web SDK.
-It likely supports creating profiles for each dialed number by storing call metadata, transcripts, summaries, and audio files, though you’ll need to manage profile organization in your database.
+It likely supports creating profiles for each contact by storing call metadata, transcripts, summaries, and audio files, though you’ll need to manage profile organization in your database.
 Email and SMS reminders for meetings can be implemented using external services like Zapier or Pipedream, as VAPI doesn’t directly support these features.
 The platform’s scalability suggests it can handle high call volumes, but you may need to test concurrency limits for your specific use case.
 Getting Started with VAPI
 You can integrate VAPI into your application to make and receive calls in bulk, log conversations, and store relevant data.
 Start by setting up an assistant in the VAPI Dashboard or via the API.
 Assistants are AI configurations that handle voice interactions, and you’ll configure them for transcription, summarization, and recording.

 Handling Calls and Data
 Use the VAPI Web SDK for web-based calls or the API for phone calls.
 The API’s /call/web endpoint lists calls and includes artifacts like transcripts and audio files.
-You can create profiles for each phone number by storing call metadata (e.g., phone number, transcript, summary, audio URL) in your database.
+You can create profiles for each contact by storing call metadata (e.g., name, phone number, email, transcript, summary, audio URL) in your database.

 Email and SMS Reminders
 VAPI doesn’t directly send emails or SMS, but you can use webhooks to trigger these actions via platforms like Zapier or Pipedream.
 For example, when a meeting is booked, a webhook can initiate an email or SMS reminder.